ctools/ctools/doc/source/users/tutorials/1dc/classical_analysis.rst

     The first part of the FITS files names (and a full path to the desired location) can be set using the hidden ``prefix`` parameter of :ref:`csphagen`.
-If you decide not to stack multiple observations the string ``stacked`` with be replaced by the observation id for each of the original observations.
+If you decide not to stack multiple observations the string ``stacked`` with be replaced in the file names by the observation id for each of the original observations.

 There are also come ancillary `ds9 <http://ds9.si.edu>`_ region files, that show the On region and the Off regions for each observation, ``onoff_on.reg`` and